 Leftovers!
 I’m the only one that eats them in my house!

-And if you’re looking for a new lunch bag, we share all of favorites along with our favorite lunchbox supplies too.
+And if you’re looking for a new lunch bag, I share all of my favorites along with our favorite lunchbox supplies too.
 Come and see our favorites here.

 I even have a Pinterest board for lunchbox ideas that has a ton of easy ideas that you can check out here.